Battling emus and gold, India wants more people to buy shares

-MUMBAI/NEW DELHI (Reuters) - A year ago, S. Kashinath, an illiterate laborer from India’s southern Tamil Nadu state, lost 300,000 rupees ($5,600) in savings he invested in a pyramid scheme promising high returns from emu farming.
+MUMBAI/NEW DELHI, Nov 6 (Reuters) - A year ago, S. Kashinath, an illiterate labourer from India’s southern Tamil Nadu state, lost 300,000 rupees ($5,600) in savings he invested in a pyramid scheme promising high returns from emu farming.

 Now, Kashinath, and around 23 million other low- to middle-income Indians are being courted by a government scheme to boost investment in local stock markets.